openharmony/docs/en/application-dev/reference/apis/js-apis-notificationSubscribe.md

 | callback | AsyncCallback\<void\> | Yes  | Callback used to return the result.|

 **Error codes**

+For details about the error codes, see [Notification Error Codes](../errorcodes/errorcode-notification.md).

 | ID| Error Message                           |
 | -------- | ----------------------------------- |